-Evaluation: The subject property is not located within a City of Alachua wellhead protection zone as identified on the City of Alachua Wellfield Primary Protection Zones Map of the Comprehensive Plan, therefore, there are no issues related to wellfield protection.
+Evaluation: The subject property is not currently located within a City of Alachua wellhead protection zone as identified on the City of Alachua Wellfield Primary Protection Zones Map of the Comprehensive Plan, therefore, there are no issues related to wellfield protection.
+There have been discussions regarding a joint wellfield with the City of High Springs on an adjacent piece of property located within the City of High Springs and owned by the Suwannee River Water Management District.
+If a wellfield is established compliance with this Policy will be required.